Nevada Smith: Production

-The movie was produced and directed by Henry Hathaway with Joseph E. Levine as executive producer, from a story and screenplay by John Michael Hayes, based on a character from Harold Robbins' 1961 novel The Carpetbaggers portrayed by Alan Ladd in the film adaptation of the novel.
-The music score was by Alfred Newman and the cinematography, shot in Eastmancolor and Panavision, by Lucien Ballard.
+The movie was produced and directed by Henry Hathaway, with Joseph E. Levine as executive producer, from a story and screenplay by John Michael Hayes, based on a character from Harold Robbins' 1961 novel The Carpetbaggers.
+The music is by Alfred Newman and the cinematography, shot in Eastmancolor and Panavision, by Lucien Ballard.

-Nevada Smith was shot on approximately 46 different locations in the Inyo National Forest (in parts of southern California and southwestern Nevada) and the Owens Valley (of southern California) in the Eastern Sierra mountains.
+Nevada Smith was shot in approximately 46 different locations in the Inyo National Forest, in parts of Southern California and Southwestern Nevada, and in the Owens Valley of Southern California in the Eastern Sierra Mountains.
+The swamp scenes were filmed in Krotz Springs, Louisiana.

+Reception

+On review aggregator Rotten Tomatoes, Nevada Smith holds a score of 50% based on 8 reviews, with an average rating of 6.1/10.
+Variety wrote that the film is "stifled by uneven acting, often lethargic direction, and awkward sensation-shock values", and that "overlength serves to dull the often spectacular production values".